YousafKhan7/YousafKhan7/README.md

 - 👋 Hi, I’m @YousafKhan7
-- 👀 Interested in Programming and Data Analyzing
+- 👀 Interested in Programming specially the web dev
-- 🌱 Currently studying Computer Science in Pakistan
+- 🌱 Currently working as an intern at @madixsoft
-- 💞️ Looking to collaborate on Programming, Data Related Topics and Learning Environment
+- 💞️ Looking to collaborate on Programming and web dev.
 - I am Cinema lover as well a social worker.
 - 📫 Email yousaf0007khan@gmail.com